FooSoft/yomichan-import/README.md

 2016/12/29 17:12:20 starting dictionary server on port 9876...
 ```

-As a final step, open the Yomichan for Chrome options dialog and choose the *Local dictionary* item in the dictionary
+As a final step, open the Yomichan options dialog and choose the *Local dictionary* item in the dictionary importer
-importer drop-down menu.
-When you see that `http://localhost:9876/index.json` displayed in the address text-box, you can
+drop-down menu.
+When you see that `http://localhost:9876/index.json` displayed in the address text-box, you can press
-press the *Import* button to begin the import process.
-Once the imported dictionary is displayed on the options screen,
+the *Import* button to begin the import process.
+Once the imported dictionary is displayed on the options screen, it is
-it is safe to terminate the Yomichan Import tool.
+safe to terminate the Yomichan Import tool.

 ## License ##